akanadocs/docs-test/sp/simple-api.md

 **http://[hostname]:[default port/admin**

 ###<a name="config-pm"></a>Configuring the Policy Manager
 Once you've created the Policy Manager container, it needs to be configured.
-Configuration consists of installing features, setting database options, managing schemas, and setting administrator credentials.
+Configuration consists of installing features, configuring database options, managing schemas, and setting administrator credentials.
 ####Installing Policy Manager Features
 1. Log into the SOA Administration Console.
 2. From the "Available Features" tab, check the boxes for the: